Volunteer and Internship Positions

 - Water stations: set-up station, handing out of water cups to runners, clean-up, cheering!

 - Directional people: at each turn in each race, we need a volunteer to waive runners in the correct direction

-Our annual fundraiser, The Luck o' the Lassie (LOL), will be held on St. Patrick’s Day in 2013.
+Our annual fundraiser, The Luck o' the Lassie (LOL), is always held around St. Patrick's Day in March and features a lively and green theme.
 This event requires considerable volunteer assistance.
 All volunteers received free entry to the event!

 Leprechan positions include: